getyoti/yoti-drupal/Readme.md

 # Yoti Drupal 7 Module

-This repository contains the tools you need to quickly integrate your Drupal 7 backend with Yoti, so that your users can share their identity details with your application in a secure and trusted way.
+This repository contains the tools you need to quickly integrate your Drupal 7 backend with Yoti so that your users can share their identity details with your application in a secure and trusted way.
 The module uses the Yoti PHP SDK.
 If you're interested in finding out more about the SDK, click [here](https://github.com/getyoti/yoti-php-sdk).

 ## Installing the module